 If you’ve explored the no-code and low-code automation space, you’re probably already familiar with programs like Zapier that let you connect your apps together to build automations.

-While Zapier is a great place to get started, and an indispensable tool for automators of any skill level, Integromat will give you access to more advanced techniques.
+While Zapier is a great place to get started, and an indispensable tool for automators of any skill level, Make will give you access to more advanced techniques.

-Integromat is similar to Zapier, but offers a wider range of functions for each of the apps it supports.
-Conversely, Integromat doesn’t support as many programs as Zapier, and its more advanced technical features make it a little more difficult to learn.
+Make (formerly known as Integromat) is similar to Zapier, but offers a wider range of functions for each of the apps it supports.
+Conversely, Make doesn’t support as many programs as Zapier, and its more advanced technical features make it a little more difficult to learn.

 Creating an Automated Slack Message Archive

 First, create a database in Airtable where you’ll store your archive.
 You can also use Google Sheets if you’d like, but you’ll need to modify some of the steps in the tutorial.

 Create a new “scenario” in Make, and give it a descriptive name.
 You may also want to use folders to keep your automations organized.

 3. Add a new Slack module